Powell Family Cooking

 • Budget-Friendly: Uses affordable ingredients that are often pantry staples.

-Salmon Patty Ingredients
+Old Fashioned Salmon Patty Recipe Ingredients

 • Canned Salmon: Opt for pink or red salmon for a rich flavor and texture.
-No need to drain.

 • Green Onion: Adds a mild, fresh taste.